tekumara/gh-doctor/README.md

 gh doctor ssh
 ```

-On a fresh machine this will create a token and set up ssh keys.
+On a fresh machine this will create a token and set up ssh config and create and upload keys.
 Run this again to verify the existing token and ssh key.

 ## gh doctor auth